-World on a Wire (1973), made by Rainer Werner Fassbinder in 1973 for German television, is to the best of my knowledge the first film to explore virtual reality.
+World on a Wire (Germany, 1973), made by Rainer Werner Fassbinder in 1973 for German television, is to the best of my knowledge the first film to explore virtual reality.
 And this from a director who never made a science film before or since.
 There are no Matrix visuals here—you might say that Fassbinder suggests his levels of reality and identity with mirrors—but conceptually it anticipates a new genre of science fiction by at least a decade (Tron, which takes on a simplified version of the ideas, was 1982).
 And though it was based on the novel “Simulacron-3” by Daniel F. Galouye (which also became the basis for The Thirteenth Floor), it takes on the paranoid anxieties and questions of identity, reality, and perception that Philip K. Dick explored in is books and later found expression in films like Blade Runner and Videodrome.

 It begins as a corporate conspiracy thriller by way of a psychodrama: computer engineer Fred Stiller (Klaus Löwitsch) takes over his company’s most delicate project—a virtual world created entirely within a computer—after his boss is killed in a freak accident and the head of security disappears.
 In fact, he disappears so completely that no one even remembers he ever existed, like his existence was erased (or, dare I say, deleted?).
 The more Fred digs into the phenomenon, the more “glitches” he finds in his reality.